jiangyigithub/my_offer/longman3000/vlog/pronounce/ea.md

 ea
 `/e/`
-bread - breast - breath - deaf - instead - steady - pleasure
+bread - breast - breath - deaf - instead - steady - pleasure - wealth
 Use your head,don't tread on the bread.

 `/iː/`